tsunami416604/azure-docs.hu-hu/articles/machine-learning/service/machine-learning-interpretability-explainability.md

                              classes=classes)
     ```

-3. A globális szolgáltatás fontossági értékek beolvasása.
+3. A globális funkciók fontossági értékeinek beolvasása.

     ```python
     # you can use the training data or the test data here